Promoting Productive Inclusion and Resilience in National Safety Nets: A Four-Country Evaluation in the Sahel

 - Micro-entrepreneurship training: Participants receive a week-long training program covering basic business skills for both agricultural and non-agricultural activities.

 - Large, lump-sum cash grant: Participants receive a one-time grant of US $100-200 meant to promote investment in productive activities.
 This grant is significantly larger than the periodic cash transfers.

-- Full package: Participating households in this group of villages will receive all program components listed above (components 1-7).
+- Full package: Participating households in this group of villages receive all program components listed above (components 1-7).

 Results and policy lessons

 Results are forthcoming from Burkina Faso, Mauritania, and Senegal.

 In Niger, researchers compared the impact of the three packages for female program participants, who were already receiving monthly cash transfers through a national cash transfer program implemented by the Government of Niger.5 All three packages led to significant improvements for participants across a range of outcomes after six and eighteen months of program participation relative to a comparison group.
 Participants enjoyed improved food security and higher household consumption.
 They increased their business investments and saw higher revenue, mostly from off-farm businesses.
 Additionally, all three packages led to increased participation in savings groups.
 There were also positive impacts on psychological and social well-being and some dimensions of women’s empowerment.
 Women in all three groups experienced increases in social empowerment and control over their income-generating activities and earnings.
 However, this did not lead to an increase in power over household decision-making.

 The impacts on welfare, food security, and income-generating activities tended to be the largest for the full package.
 Only small differences in impacts emerged between the capital arm and the psychosocial arm.
 For example, improvements in psychological and social well-being as well as community engagement and collective action were strongest for the psychosocial arm and full package.
 The effects of each arm changed over time, as well.
 The capital arm worked better than the psychosocial arm at six months, but by eighteen months, the impacts are similar.